Your home dashboard

 On each Relational Database Service (RDS) page we show you key performance metrics for that RDS instance and its properties, including engine type and version, endpoint, port, and Availability Zone.

 For multi-Availability Zone, high availability (HA) deployments (RDS running in primary and standby mode), Dynatrace also shows the secondary Availability Zone.
-When a service disruption affecting the master zone takes place and your RDS fails over to the secondary Availability Zone, the master Availability Zone is automatically updated, while other properties (for example, endpoint) remain the same.
+When a service disruption affecting the primary zone takes place and your RDS fails over to the secondary Availability Zone, the primary Availability Zone is automatically updated, while other properties (for example, endpoint) remain the same.

 Smartscape shows Availability Zones as data centers.
 All Amazon services in an Availability Zone belong to the same data center.